 Even though a bit of rain that afternoon, Hassan and I had a blast enjoying the different stages, people watching and getting a few too many Jägermeister shots (they were only $2 USD each)!

 I definitely recommend you attend a 4GB event if you can make it.
 Even if you are not the biggest fan of electronic music, there’s food, awesome art and of course the bar!

 Tbilisi Gay Travel Tips

-Getting around Tbilisi
+Getting Around Tbilisi

-Trains are frequent and the reliable system runs from 6am to midnight.
+Trains are frequent and the reliable system runs from 6 AM to midnight.
 Go to an attendant inside the metro station to buy tickets.
 The touchscreen machines are not so helpful.

 Taxi rides are inexpensive as well.
 However, due to heavy traffic in the city during rush hour, taking the metro may serve you much better.
-Be prepared however…Tbilisi taxi drivers can drive a little crazily!
+Be prepared, however…Tbilisi taxi drivers can drive a little crazily!

 Georgia Gay Rights

-LGBT Resources in Georgia
+Georgia LGBT Resources